Amauryh24/workshop-threejs/README.md

 - Clone the repository

-- you can use "Live Server" plugin of VSC to run the index.html
+- You can use "Live Server" plugin of VSC to run the index.html

 ## Objectives